 If the proposed research is closely related to, or a continuation of the PhD thesis, explain how it will develop and expand on the thesis.
 If the proposed research is outside your documented expertise, outline the steps taken to address this to ensure feasibility of the research.

-You are also encouraged to indicate, when applicable, how diversity (gender, sex, age, culture, religion, etc.) has been taken into account in your proposed research.
-While accounting for diversity is not an evaluation criterion, doing so has the potential to increase the rigour and usefulness of the research.
+Sex- and Gender-Based Analysis+ (SGBA+): You are also encouraged to take into account, when applicable, diversity (gender, sex, age, culture, religion, etc.) in your proposed research (from its design to the analysis of the research findings).
+Incorporating the principles of SGBA+ in research has the potential to increase the rigour and usefulness of the research.

 This application element speaks directly to the following selection criterion: Quality of applicant's proposed research program.